Shutter Mechanisms

 When tensioning the shutter the control knob is turned, this rotates the upper wheel IU which winds the lower blind, fixed to this wheel is a pin, after a short distance of travel (to close the blinds) the upper pin meets the pin fixed to the lower wheel which causes the wheel IL to rotate and wind the upper blind.

-Actually there are two pins on the speed dial the one referred to above is the pin that controls the timing.
+Actually, there are two pins on the speed dial the one referred to above is the pin that controls the timing.
 There is also a small registration pin under the cam that engages the holes that can be seen around the outside of the speed dial.
-The larger pin drops into holes on the shutter wheel IU but for fast speeds the holes are close together and join to form a slot, the small registration pin matches a hole for each speed and so locks the larger pin at a certain position in the slot.
+The larger pin drops into holes on the shutter wheel IU but, for fast speeds, the holes are close together and join to form a slot, the small registration pin matches a hole for each speed and so locks the larger pin at a certain position in the slot.

 An early example of the version 2 shutter has two setting pins, MP.
-Presumably this was a fail safe device.
-On later examples the second pin has been cut away leaving a steel piece set in the brass wheel.
+Presumably, this was a fail-safe device.
+On later examples, the second pin has been cut away leaving a steel piece set in the brass wheel.
 (A large batch of wheels must have been made before the change).

 Details of Third type

-In this version the Lever T is located at the side of the wheel I instead of below.
+In this version, Lever T is located at the side of the wheel I instead of below.
 The main difference is in the shutter wheel I. The locking spring on the lower wheel is replaced by a short stud, the speed dial pin is able to ride upwards when meeting the stud and lock in place when it drops back.
 To free itself when completing its travel the upper wheel moves up the ramp IR (see illustration of fourth type).
 The wheel IU is held in place by a coiled spring in the control knob which pushes IU into contact with IL.

 The lower blind is released in a similar way to the earlier version.

-Once the speed dial pin has locked with the lower wheel the pin GP is moved out of the way by the speed dial cam allowing the upper blind to move.
-When set to 'B' the speed dial is raised very slightly, as a result the speed dial cam moves the pin TP when it passes rather than passing through the slot in TP.
+Once the speed dial pin has locked with the lower wheel pin GP is moved out of the way by the speed dial cam allowing the upper blind to move.
+When set to 'B' the speed dial is raised very slightly, as a result, the speed dial cam moves pin TP when it passes rather than passing through the slot in TP.
 This takes place at the start of the exposure so that the upper blind is not held at P, it is though, still held by G which is released when pressure is removed from the shutter release.

 Details of Fourth type

 The shutter operates similarly to the third type but with simplifications and a few rearrangements.
-The most noticeable change is that a lever R (which has an external setting stud) now selects the I&B, T setting this brings the lever C into play which acts on the blinds gear wheel P. Movement of the upper blind is triggered when the speed dial pin locks with the lower wheel and meets the cam on the end of lever D and pushes the lever aside, previously the lever D was locking the wheel IL and preventing the upper blind from moving.
+The most noticeable change is that a lever R (which has an external setting stud) now selects the I&B, T setting this brings lever C into play which acts on the blinds gear wheel P. Movement of the upper blind is triggered when the speed dial pin locks with the lower wheel and meets the cam on the end of lever D and pushes the lever aside, previously lever D was locking the wheel IL and preventing the upper blind from moving.

 Ensign Focal-plane

-A very simple focal-plane shutter mechanism was used on Ensign cameras before the first world war.
+A very simple focal-plane shutter mechanism was used on Ensign cameras before the First World War.
 It was produced in many different forms and was also used on Ensign roller-blind shutters from about 1910.

 Blinds

 The lower blind is linked by friction to tapes joined to the top blind, the tapes wind onto a roller at the bottom of the camera next to the roller for the lower blind.
 The slit width is adjusted by continuing to wind the shutter once the lower blind has reached the top, which pulls through the extra length of tape required.
-At the end of the exposure the tape roller can pull the excess tape through the friction grip to close the aperture making the shutter self-capping.The blinds are wound by turning a large winding wheel anti-clockwise, the wheel is locked by a pawl which prevents the mechanism running backwards when winding and once it is set.
+At the end of the exposure, the tape roller can pull the excess tape through the friction grip to close the aperture making the shutter self-capping.The blinds are wound by turning a large winding wheel anti-clockwise, the wheel is locked by a pawl which prevents the mechanism from running backwards when winding and once it is set.
 To release the shutter the pawl is moved clear of the wheel.

 Setting the shutter

-Exposure settings are made on a dial situated above the winding wheel and fixed to the same shaft, the dial contains a pin on its underside, a ring, drilled with holes representing different shutter speeds, surrounds the dial and can be depressed and moved to engage the pin in different position, the ring is engraved with the shutter speeds.
+Exposure settings are made on a dial situated above the winding wheel and fixed to the same shaft, the dial contains a pin on its underside, a ring, drilled with holes representing different shutter speeds, surrounds the dial and can be depressed and moved to engage the pin in a different position, the ring is engraved with the shutter speeds.
 On the underside of the ring is a plate carrying a lug.
 On setting the dial/ring to a particular speed the position of the lug has changed relative to the winding wheel.
 When the shutter is wound the winding wheel is eventually stopped when the lug comes into contact with a pin fixed to the camera.
-In this way the speed setting on the ring/dial affects the rotation of the winding wheel and so the amount of tape that is wound.During exposure the winding wheel rotates clockwise and the blind unwinds pulled down by the tension roller.
-On instantaneous settings the movement of the winding wheel during exposure is not impeded.
+In this way, the speed setting on the ring/dial affects the rotation of the winding wheel and so the amount of tape that is wound.During exposure, the winding wheel rotates clockwise and the blind unwinds pulled down by the tension roller.
+On instantaneous settings, the movement of the winding wheel during exposure is not impeded.

 B and T